About

 View all

-As part of a long-term effort to reduce basement backups and sewer overflows, MSD Project Clear is designing a project to replace undersized sanitary sewers in Warson Woods, Ladue, Kirkwood, Rock Hill and Glendale.
+As part of a long-term effort to reduce basement backups and sewer overflows, MSD Project Clear is constructing a project to replace approximately 10,000 feet of undersized wastewater sewers in the cities of Warson Woods, Ladue, Kirkwood, Rock Hill and Glendale.
+In addition, approximately 140 feet of natural creek will be stabilized to reduce creek bank erosion and improve water flow.

-This project is estimated to begin construction in Summer 2022.
+This project is estimated to begin construction in January 2024.

 Watch Virtual Town Hall Project Presentation - Sept 3, 2020